EMJzero/COaT_Project/README.md

 ## Procedures

-The specific versions of the tools used in this project were chosed to let both use LLVM-12, since it is the only LLVM version both fully support:
+The specific versions of the tools used in this project were chosed to let both use LLVM-12, since it is the only LLVM version both fully support as of summer 2023:
-- **TAFFO**: master branch pre-merge of spring 2023 https://github.com/TAFFO-org/TAFFO/tree/0a8cb2d7d699977f9ae3894493b95f3098e7a067<br>
+- **TAFFO**: master branch pre-merge of spring 2023 [-> taffo-master <-](https://github.com/TAFFO-org/TAFFO/tree/0a8cb2d7d699977f9ae3894493b95f3098e7a067).
-    The lastest "master" branch was used as well whenever possible, but it uses LLVM-15, thus it is often incompatible with PandA-Bambu's LLVM-12.
-The version at the link instead uses LLVM-12 as well.
-- **PandA-Bambu**: AppImage released in early 2023 https://github.com/ferrandi/PandA-bambu/releases/tag/v2023.1.
-Just by changing the used clang version to 16 [this](https://release.bambuhls.eu/bambu-dev-LP.AppImage) version should work too, however its testing is still ongoing.
+- **PandA-Bambu**: AppImage released in early 2023 [-> panda-2023.1 <-](https://github.com/ferrandi/PandA-bambu/releases/tag/v2023.1).

+Other versions of the tools were also occasionally used:
+- **TAFFO**: develop branch as of summer 2023 [-> taffo-develop <-](https://github.com/TAFFO-org/TAFFO/tree/0d359eefb973811405da1f6f100b761a386f5b8c).
+This has been used when the older version led to errors, however it uses LLVM-15, thus it is sometimes incompatible with PandA-Bambu's LLVM-12 and the older version was generally preferred.
+Refer to "notes.txt" to know if its usage is required, and run the produced IR through "remove_fmuladd.py" if needed.
+- **PandA-Bambu**: Develop AppImage with loop pipelining and LLVM-16 support of summer 2023 [-> panda-dev-LP-direct-download <-](https://release.bambuhls.eu/bambu-dev-LP.AppImage).
+This version was tested on all tests and works fine, even often producing better results, however final results remain based on the 2023.1 release for consistency and because it allows for matching LLVM versions, as this develop AppImage dropped support for LLVM-12.
+Consequently using this version requires an adjustment to PandA-Bambu's CLI options, where `--compiler=I386_CLANG12` is changed in `--compiler=I386_CLANG16`.

 ### Coding conventions